Australian meat substitution scandal: Investigation

 The scandal unraveled on 27 July 1981 after a food inspector in San Diego, California, became suspicious of three blocks of frozen Australian boneless beef that were "darker and stringier" than beef should be.
 Tests revealed that they were horse meat, not beef, and further testing elsewhere in the United States revealed that some Australian "beef" contained kangaroo meat.
 Some of the meat had found its way into burgers at the Jack in the Box chain, leading to jokes about "Skippy burgers".

-In response, the Food and Drug Administration imposed stringent inspections on Australian beef imports.
-In 1982, the Australian government launched a Royal Commission into the Meat Industry to investigate.
+In response, the United States Department of Agriculture imposed stringent inspections on Australian beef imports.
+In 1982, the Australian government launched the Royal Commission into Australian meat industry to investigate.
 Exports of meat from processing plants in Victoria were also suspended for 30 days.
 The commission investigated 35 companies and released a report on its findings in September 1982.
 The commission found that "malpractices in the nature of commercial cheating have been widespread in the export industry."
 The report stated that companies routinely falsified packing dates and description of meats.
-It also found that there was a perception in the industry that this was tolerated by inspectors.
+It also found that a perception existed in the industry that this was tolerated by inspectors.

-However, Appendix h of the report was not published at the time, and was only made available to the public in 2012, nearly 30 years later, after a Freedom of Information request first made by the Canberra Times in December 1982 was finally successful.
+However, Appendix H of the report was not published at the time, and was only made available to the public in 2012, nearly 30 years later, after a Freedom of Information request first made by the Canberra Times in December 1982 was finally successful.
 The appendix noted that:

 Several meat distributors in Australia were found to have purchased low-grade cuts of meat intended for pet food, which they then repackaged and exported for human consumption.
 Non-halal meat was also substituted for halal meat.
 Justice Woodward noted that the scale of the operation could not be properly assessed due to attempts to cover it up, but said that the types of meat used as substitutes would be easily obtained in the eastern states of Australia.

-It was confirmed that meat substitution had been occurring for at least five years.
+Meat substitution was confirmed to have been occurring for at least five years.
 Sources within Victoria Police claimed that meat processors were being warned when to expect quality inspections by American officials.

 A 1981 article in The Washington Post noted that the condition of kangaroos processed for meat did not meet United States standards.
 In particular, it stated that kangaroos were typically hunted in the field, and then transported hundreds of miles by truck to be processed.
-The Royal Commission's report also noted unhygienic conditions at slaughterhouses, including poor cleanliness and the presence of maggots at a slaughterhouse in Katherine, Northern Territory.
+The royal commission's report also noted unhygienic conditions at slaughterhouses, including poor cleanliness and the presence of maggots at a slaughterhouse in Katherine, Northern Territory.